Renal cell carcinoma: Targeted drugs

 For patients with metastatic cancer, sunitinib probably results in more progression of the cancer than pembrolizumab, axitinib and avelumab.
 In comparison to pembrolizumab and axitinib, it probably results in more death, but it may slightly reduce serious unwanted effects.
 When compared with combinations of immunotherapy (nivolumab and ipilimumab), sunitinib may lead to more progression and serious effects.
 There may be little to no difference in progression, survival and serious effects between pazopanib and sunitib.

 Activity has also been reported for ipilimumab but it is not an approved medication for renal cancer.

-More medications are expected to become available in the near future as several clinical trials are currently being conducted for new targeted treatments, including: atezolizumab, varlilumab, durvalumab, avelumab, LAG525, MBG453, TRC105, and savolitinib.
+More medications are expected to become available in the near future as several clinical trials are being conducted for new targeted treatments, including: atezolizumab, varlilumab, durvalumab, avelumab, LAG525, MBG453, TRC105, and savolitinib.

 Chemotherapy

 Chemotherapy and radiotherapy are not as successful in the case of RCC.
 RCC is resistant in most cases but there is about a 4–5% success rate, but this is often short-lived with more tumours and growths developing later.